 - Insufficient Barricades – Barriers set up by the construction company should account for the possibility of falling objects.
 In areas where falling objects are not a threat, a barrier closer to the site may be sufficient.
 However, if the potential for object to fall is present, the barrier must be set at an even further distance from the construction site.

 - Insufficient Signage – No matter the scale of the project, warning signs must be clearly visible to pedestrians.
-Especially in areas where falling objects can occur, signs that explicitly deter access to those without the correct protective gear must be displayed.
+Especially in areas where falling objects can occur, signs from a construction accident attorney that explicitly deter access to those without the correct protective gear must be displayed.

 - Failing to Inspect Equipment – Debris during a demolition is foreseeable.
 However, falling debris can also occur when hooks, cords, and other devices used to secure objects to large construction equipment becomes old and weak.
 Equipment, such as cranes and hoists must be inspected regularly.